tgranat/DSPbasics/README.md

 # DSPbasics

-Playing with simple Digital Signal Processing (DSP) stuff to learn.
+Some simple Digital Signal Processing (DSP) stuff to learn.

 It builds on both Windows (Visual Studio) and Linux (at least on Ubuntu 18.04).
 I'm providing a cmake file so it is recommended to use cmake to build.